 The principal source of fresh ground water in the county is the Ogallala aquifer.
-During the past three decades, the withdrawal of ground water has greatly

-Location of Randall County, and Extent of the Ogallala Aquifer in Texas exceeded the natural recharge to the aquifer.
-If this overdraft continues, the aquifer ultimately will be depleted to the point that is may not be economically feasible to produce water for irrigation.
+During the past three decades, the withdrawal of ground water has greatly exceeded the natural recharge to the aquifer.
+If this overdraft continues, the aquifer ultimately will be depleted to the point that it may not be economically feasible to produce water for irrigation.